-Another issue raised at the workshop was the awareness of the importance of maintenance.
-Only 4 participants said that preventive care was important, and many felt that the primary purpose of the plantation recently put around the pond was aesthetic.
-6 participants said that there their neighbors were misusing the pond, which brings into question the caretaker's role.
-During the Committee meeting, however, substantial time was spent on collecting contributions for the plantation (see Principle 8 for more information).
-The Committee emphasized importance of the plantation in maintaining the banks of the pond and keeping the water cool to reduce evaporation.
-They agreed to project this to the villagers and encourage them to take responsibility.
+In addition, the participants did not reflect a very high level of awareness regarding the importance of preventive care.
+Only 4 participants said that preventive care was important.
+Four participants said the pond is only maintained after a problem arises.
+When asked how the pond is maintained, many identified the caretaker that the Committee has employed to enforce correct and efficient water use.
+However, 6 participants said that there their neighbors were misusing the pond by allowing their animals to drink from it, or bathing and washing their clothes in it.
+This brings into question the caretaker's role.
+During the Committee meeting, however, substantial time was spent on collecting contributions for the pond plantation (see Principle 1 and 8 for more information).
+The Committee also agreed to explain the importance of the plantation to the villagers and encourage villagers to take more responsibility for the pond's maintenance.

 In Piprala, a local Watershed Committee was organized under the national guidelines of the Watershed program.
 SEWA has been facilitating the capacity building of the Committee.
-While the local managers did show some strengths, their level of awareness and their capacity were not as high as in Datrana.
+Although the local managers did show some strengths, their level of awareness and their capacity were not as high as in Datrana.
+During the Committee meeting, BDMSA member and the SEWA organizer often had to prompt the discussions, and even then one or two Committee members (one whom was the Sarpanch) did most of the talking.
 These results are characteristic of the initial stages of building local level management and useful in illustrating the difficult process.
+In addition, as the project is new, many of the participants are new SEWA members and thus new to the project and SEWA's approach.